MatthewBurstein/treatwell_tech_test/README.md

 The steps I followed were:
 - Research and plan the best method for displaying the corner characters
 - Decide on whether the method should return or print the string, and which print method to use (see reasoning below)
-- Follow TDD, starting with a basic square, and adding more functionality itteratively
+- Follow TDD, starting with a 2 x 2 square, and adding more functionality itteratively
 - Test for and provide functionality for edge cases
 - Before and after each step I manually feature tested the method in IRB to ensure the desired behaviour